Botchan: Plot summary

 Botchan (young master) is the first-person narrator of the novel.
 He grows up in Tokyo as a reckless and rambunctious youth.
 In the opening chapter he hurts himself jumping from the second floor of his elementary school, fights the boy next door, and tramples a neighbor's carrot patch by wrestling (sumo style) on the straw that covers the seedlings.
 His parents favor his older brother, who is quiet and studious.
 Botchan is also not well regarded in the neighborhood, having a reputation as the local roughneck.
 Kiyo, the family's elderly maidservant, is the only one who finds anything redeeming in Botchan's character.

 After Botchan's mother passes away, Kiyo devotes herself fervently to his welfare, treating him from her own allowance with gifts and favors.
 Botchan initially finds her affection onerous, but over time he grows to appreciate her dedication, and she eventually becomes his mother figure and moral role model.

 Six years after his mother's death, as Botchan is finishing middle school, his father falls ill and passes away.
 His older brother liquidates the family assets and provides Botchan with 600 yen before leaving to start his own career.
 Botchan uses this money to study physics for three years.
 On graduating, he accepts a job teaching middle school mathematics in Matsuyama on the island of Shikoku.
-He frequents Dōgo Onsen, a hot springs.
+He frequents Dōgo Onsen, a hot spring.

 Botchan's tenure in Matsuyama turns out to be short (less than two months) but eventful.
 His arrogance and quick temper immediately lead to clashes with the students and staff.
 The students retaliate excessively by tracking his every movement in the small town and traumatizing him during his 'night duty' stay in the dormitory.